 BIOGRAPHY - REENA AHLUWALIA

-Reena is a professor and advisory committee member at George Brown College’s Jewellery Program, and a Fellow of the Institute without Boundaries (IwB).
-She is an internationally respected design authority, jewelry historian, blockchain innovator, and sought-after speaker.
+As a professor and advisory committee member at George Brown College and a Fellow of the Institute without Boundaries (IwB), Reena is a respected design authority, jewelry historian, and blockchain innovator.
+Her work has been featured in The New York Times, Financial Times, Forbes, Vogue, and the CBC.
+She resides in Toronto, Canada.

 Hall of Fame induction by GJEPC, honoring Reena Ahluwalia’s lifetime achievement in the diamond and jewelry industry.
 2025